fluxninja/aperture/docs/content/concepts/rate-limiter.md

 This algorithm allows users to execute a substantial number of requests in bursts, and then continue at a steady rate.
-Here are the key points to understand about the token bucket metaphor:
+Here are the key points to understand about the token bucket algorithm:

 - Each user (or any flow label) has access to a bucket, which can hold, say, 60 "tokens".